DFE-Digital/find-placement-schools/app/views/pages/cookies.md

-# Cookies on Find ITT placements
+# Cookies on Find placement schools

 Cookies are small files saved on your phone, tablet or computer when you visit a website.

-We use cookies to make Find ITT placements work.
+We use cookies to make Find placement schools work.

 ## Essential cookies

-Essential cookies keep your information secure while you use Find ITT placements work.
+Essential cookies keep your information secure while you use Find placement schools work.
 We do not need to ask permission to use them.

 | Name | Purpose | Expires |
 | -------- | -------- | -------- |